𝗢𝗳𝗳𝗶𝗰𝗶𝗮𝗹 𝗜𝗠𝗗𝗯 𝗔𝘄𝗮𝗿𝗱 𝗟𝗶𝘀𝘁𝗶𝗻𝗴 𝗤𝘂𝗮𝗹𝗶𝗳𝗶𝗲𝗿

 1. Monthly submission for the 1st edition of Asian Cinematography Awards is open to short films, feature films and videos of any genre beginning March 2019.

-2. Only the Best Filipino Short Film category is a one time submission with a deadline on 31 October 2019.
+2. Only the Best Filipino Short Film category is a one time submission with a extended deadline on 10 November 2019.

 3. All films must be presented in their original language with English subtitle.